In the first part of this weight loss article series, we went over the nutrition side of rapid weight loss in detail.

 - Don’t cheat on your meal plan as it will only slow things down

-- Train with as high of a frequency as your body can take, which is likely no more than weightlifting 5 times per week and HIIT cardio 4 times per week
+- Train with as high of a frequency as your body can take, which is likely no more than weightlifting 5 times per week 2-to-3 hours of cardio per week

 - Lift heavy weights, and focus on compound lifts